Senate Republicans Can't Get Enough Backing For Their Health Bill So They Delayed The Vote

 Senate Majority Leader Mitch McConnell confirmed the schedule change, telling reporters Tuesday afternoon that they'd need more time to get the votes to pass the health care bill.
 McConnell added that Senate Republicans would go to the White House at 4pm to discuss the issue.

+“It’s a big, complicated subject. … We’re still optimistic that we’re going to get there,” McConnell said, giving a firm "no" when asked if the party's efforts to pass the bill were dead.

 The move came after six Republican senators said publicly that they could not support the health care draft bill as written and several more remained on the fence.
-GOP leadership was pushing hard for a vote this week, arguing that it would only get harder to pass the bill the longer members wait.
+GOP leadership had pushed hard for a vote this week, arguing that it would only get harder to pass the bill the longer members wait.

 But on Tuesday afternoon, just a day after he tweeted that senators needed to vote this week on the health care bill, Senate Majority Whip John Cornyn, the Republicans' vote-counter, told reporters: "We need more time...
 It's a conversation and we haven't finished our conversation."